Dem strategist apologizes for saying Sanders surrogate had no standing to use MLK Jr.'s words

 She continued, saying that King said, "We should worry about the silence of white moderates," to which Rosen replied that Biden is not silent.

-Turner again refuted Rosen's claim that King did not express worry about white moderates, but was interrupted by Rosen, who said: "Don't use Martin Luther King against Joe Biden.
+Turner again rebutted Rosen's claim that King did not express worry about white moderates, but was interrupted by Rosen: "Don't use Martin Luther King against Joe Biden.
 You don't have that stand."

 "Don't tell me what kind of stand that I have as a black woman in America.
 How dare you," Turner quickly responded.